 |Published on 21 Feb 2023||District Electoral Area, Super Data Zone and Data Zone|

 Estimates of usual residents and households for unit level postcodes, postcode sectors and districts in Northern Ireland.

 |TBC||Unit level postcodes, postcode sectors and districts|

 |Release 2 – Phase 1||

-Key univariate statistics for demography; ethnicity; country of birth; passports held; religion; religion or religion brought up in; national identity; language; sexual orientation; and health, disability and unpaid care.
+Key statistics for ethnicity; country of birth; passports held; religion; religion or religion brought up in; national identity; and language.